smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/05 - Inner Join.md

 # INNER JOINS

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The `INNER JOIN` selects records from two tables given a join condition.
-This type of join requires a comparison operator to combine rows from the participating tables based on a common field(s) in both tables.
-Because of this, `INNER JOIN` acts as a filter criterion.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;An `INNER JOIN` returns rows from two tables where a specified join condition is true.
+It requires a comparison between columns from each table, typically on a shared attribute.
+This makes `INNER JOIN` behave as a filtering join, returning only matching rows.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We can use both equi-join and theta-join operators between the joining fields.
 An equi-join is a type of join in which the join condition is based on equality between the values of the specified columns in the two joined tables.
 Conversely, a theta-join is a type of join in which the join condition is based on a comparison operator other than equality.